noxdafox/pebble/doc/index.rst

        *callback* must be callable, if passed, it will be called once the task has ended with the *Task* object as parameter.
        A *timeout* value greater than 0 will terminate the running process if it has not yet finished once the *timeout* expires; any *Task.get()* call will raise a TimeoutError, callbacks will still be executed.

+    :synopsis: Pools

+    .. class:: pebble.thread.ThreadPool(workers=1, task_limit=0, queue=None, queueargs=None, initializer=None, initargs=None)

+       A ThreadPool allows to schedule jobs into a Pool of Threads which will perform them asynchronously.
+       Thread pools work as well as *context managers*.

+       *workers* is an integer representing the amount of desired thread workers managed by the pool.
+If *worker_task_limit* is a number greater than zero each worker will be restarted after performing an equal amount of tasks.
+       *initializer* must be callable, if passed, it will be called every time a worker is started, receiving *initargs* as arguments.
+       *queue* represents a Class which, if passed, will be constructed with *queueargs* as parameters and used internally as a task queue.
+The *queue* object resulting from its construction must expose same functionalities of Python standard *Queue* object, especially for what concerns the *put()* and *get()* methods and the *Empty* and *Full* exceptions.

+       .. data:: queue

+          The Pool internal queue, it can be inspected and re-assigned.
+In case of re-assignment (for example in order to change its size) the size of the new queue must be enough to contain all the jobs queued into the ThreadPool.

+       .. data:: initializer

+          If re-assigned, the new initializer will be run only for re-spawned workers; already running workers will still be affected by the old initializer.

+       .. data:: initargs

+          If re-assigned, the new initargs will be taken into use only for re-spawned workers; old workers will still be affected by the old ones.

+       .. function:: schedule(function, args=(), kwargs={}, callback=None)

+          Schedule a job within the Pool.

+          *function* is the function which is about to be scheduled.
+          *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.
+          *callback* must be callable, if passed, it will be called once the task has ended with the *Task* object as parameter.

 :mod:`pebble`